 Opportunity landed on the other side of Mars in an area called Meridiani Planum.
 This region was nice because it was a flat, safe spot for the rover to land.
 Also, studies with a satellite around Mars showed that it might contain a mineral called grey hematite.
 On Earth, grey hematite is often found in the presence of water.

-On her journey, Spirit took many photos of Mars with her camera.
+On its journey, Spirit took many photos of Mars with its camera.
 They were the first color photos taken by a rover on another planet.
 Spirit also found several signs of past water, and evidence of geothermal, or volcanic activity.
-She explored sites that may have been hot springs millions of years ago.
+It explored sites that may have been hot springs millions of years ago.

-Not to be outdone by her twin, Opportunity also took many color photos of the Martian landscape.
-She found evidence of water, too.
+Not to be outdone by its twin, Opportunity also took many color photos of the Martian landscape.
+It found evidence of water, too.

-Opportunity studied layers of minerals in the rock near her landing site.
-The evidence she collected suggested that her landing site was one the shoreline of a salty sea.
+Opportunity studied layers of minerals in the rock near its landing site.
+The evidence it collected suggested that its landing site was one the shoreline of a salty sea.